Learning & Development Blog

 Jane Tinkler

-Jane trained as an Occupational Therapist after realising that supporting people to be able to dream and achieve was an option for a career.
-Jane is passionate about supporting children with disabilities, their families and communities.
-This passion led her to join Noah's Ark in 2007 because of the alignment of the organisation's values with her own.
+Jane trained as an Occupational Therapist after recognising that supporting people to dream, grow and achieve could be a meaningful career.
+She is passionate about working alongside children with disabilities, their families and communities to create positive and lasting change.

 View profile